Updated: Aug 29

 Because kale is a cool season plant, it generally needs less watering.
 However, dry spells or windy weather may require additional irrigation.

 The edible part of the kale plant is the foliage, and foliage requires nitrogen.
-So plan on fertilizing every two weeks with a high-nitrogen fertilizer such as Blood Meal (12-0-0), Maxicrop Fish Emulsion (5-1-1), or Lady Bug’s All Purpose 8-2-4 fertilizer.
+So plan on fertilizing every two weeks with a high-nitrogen fertilizer such as Blood Meal (12-0-0) or Maxicrop Fish Emulsion (5-1-1).
 Make sure you include mineral-rich Texas Greensand, as well to ensure that your plants are getting all the micronutrients they need.

 Aphids and flea beetles are among more than a dozen potential pests that can be found on kale but, in general, it is a pretty hardy plant.
 Working compost into the soil can help prevent pests as it helps the soil drain and discourages the growth of fungi.
 Most pests can be controlled with Neem oil, which can be used up to and including the day of harvest.
 Cutworms, cabbage worms, and other caterpillars can also be controlled with either Thuricide (Bt) or Spinosad.